Lauszus/python_can_viewer/README.md

 <img src="https://github.com/Lauszus/python_can_viewer/raw/master/screenshot.png" width=400/>

-The first column is the number of times a frame with the particular ID has been received, next is the timestamp of the frame relative to when the script was started.
+The first column is the number of times a frame with the particular ID has been received, next is the timestamp of the frame relative to the first received message.
 The third column is the time between the current frame relative to the previous one.
 Next is the length of the frame and then the data.

 The last two columns are the decoded CANopen function code and node ID.
 If CANopen is not used, then they can simply be ignored.

 ### Command line arguments

-By default it will be using the ```can0``` channel and the ```socketcan``` interface.
-However these can be specified using the ```-c``` and ```-i``` flag respectively.
+By default it will be using the ```socketcan``` interface.
+All interfaces supported by [python-can](https://github.com/hardbyte/python-can) are supported and can be specified using the ```-i``` argument.

 The full usage page can be seen below: